 Middle school students in Spanish or French class experience instruction designed to integrate the four skills of language learning: reading, writing, speaking, and listening in a cultural context.
 Students learn to think globally and better understand the diversity of cultures.
 Through the use of technology and other language learning tools, students communicate within and beyond academic borders.
 Students receive daily instruction in their language of choice as World Language is an academic subject that counts toward Honor Roll status.
 Students have the opportunity to continue their study of World Language at York High School.
 For the 2018-2019 school-year, 7th and 8th grade students that complete three years of the Middle School WL program will complete the equivalent of one year of WL study at the high school.
-6th grade students that terroll in Accelerated World Language and complete all three years of World Language study at the high school.
-Students of World Language tays the high school.
+6th grade students that enroll in Accelerated World Language and complete all three years of World Language will complete the equivalent of two years of World Language study at the high school.
 Students enrolled in a world language class have the class one period each day all year.